Ministers Sam Mayanja, Babalanda’s directives spark huge land dispute controversy

 Despite a court agreement granting them 10 acres, they now claim more land and have appealed a recent court decision that faulted them for trespassing.

-“It’s illogical that my client would use the ministers’ names to acquire land in 2023, when he legally purchased the land in 2014,” Wegomba said.
-“My has a reputation to uphold, and he will not let false claims tarnish he name.”
+“It’s illogical that my client would use the ministers’ names to acquire land in 2023, when he legally purchased the land in 2014,” Ogomba said.
+“My client has a reputation to uphold, and he will not let false claims tarnish his name.”

-The ministers’ involvement has raised eyebrows, with Wegomba questioning their motives and the legality of their directives.
+The ministers’ involvement has raised eyebrows, with Ogomba questioning their motives and the legality of their directives.

 The High Court of Mpigi is set to hear the appeal, with Kazibwe’s legal team challenging the ministers’ decisions and seeking protection for their client’s rightful property ownership.

 “We have filed an application in the High Court of Mpigi, challenging the ministers’ decisions.
-We trust that the court will uphold the rule of law and protect our client’s property rights,” Wegomba.
+We trust that the court will uphold the rule of law and protect our client’s property rights,” Ogomba.

 Kazibwe has since petitioned the Minister of Internal Affairs, Gen. Kahinda Otafiire, and the State House Land Department to intervene in the matter.